yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 }}}
 then reboot and everthing should be working.

+== Correcting antenna settings under Kamikaze == According to [http://wiki.freifunk-hannover.de/Fonera_mit_OLSR german] by default Kamikaze utilizes antenna diversity on the Fonera.
+It also uses the wrong antenna :(

+To change that put the following at the end of /etc/sysctl.conf:
+{{{
+dev.wifi0.diversity=0
+dev.wifi0.rxantenna=1
+dev.wifi0.txantenna=1
+}}}

+If you are using the Fonera to create a link over long distances, these settings might help:

+{{{
+dev.wifi0.ctstimeout = 25
+dev.wifi0.acktimeout = 25
+dev.wifi0.slottime = 11
+}}}

+The tool athctrl sets values for specific distances in meters with the -d option, i.e. athctrl -d 300 sets madwifi up for a 300m link

 == Resources ==
  * [http://tech.am/2006/10/06/autopsy-of-a-fonera/ Autopsy of a Fonera]
  * [http://blog.blase16.de/index.php?url=2006/11/28/Hacking-Fonera Get the SSH access to the Fonera]